What Is Ray Tracing? The Future of Graphics Rendering

 NVIDIA has been at the forefront of developing and implementing this technology in modern GPUs.
 The company's RTX series graphics cards feature dedicated hardware acceleration for ray tracing, enabling real-time rendering of lighting and reflections in video games.

 In addition to creating powerful hardware, NVIDIA has worked closely with game developers to optimize ray tracing effects in popular titles.
-This collaboration has resulted in visually stunning games such as Cyberpunk 2077, Battlefield V, and Control, all of which utilize this technology to enhance the overall gaming experience.
+This collaboration has resulted in visually stunning games such as Cyberpunk 2077, Battlefield V, and Control, all of which use ray tracing technology to enhance the overall gaming experience.

 RTX IO